Ay981/requirement-analysis/README.md

 5. **Supports Quality Assurance:** Provides a basis for creating test cases and validating that the system meets its goals.

 Without proper requirement analysis, a project risks failure due to poor understanding of what needs to be built.
 It is often said: **"Building the wrong system perfectly is still a failure."** That’s why this phase is critical in any successful software development effort.
+## Why is Requirement Analysis Important?

+Requirement Analysis plays a pivotal role in the Software Development Life Cycle (SDLC).
+Here are three key reasons why it is essential:

+### 1. Prevents Miscommunication and Misunderstandings
+Clearly defined requirements ensure that all stakeholders—including clients, developers, testers, and designers—share a mutual understanding of the system's goals.
+This alignment minimizes the risk of misinterpretation and keeps everyone on the same page.

+### 2. Saves Time and Cost
+Identifying and correcting requirement-related issues during the early stages is far less expensive than fixing them later in the development or post-deployment phases.
+Requirement analysis helps avoid unnecessary rework, reduces project delays, and ensures optimal use of resources.

+### 3. Improves Product Quality and User Satisfaction
+Accurate and complete requirements lead to the development of software that meets user expectations and business needs.
+This enhances customer satisfaction and results in a product that is both functional and valuable.